 - Europeans discovered New York in 1524 when an Italian navigator Giovanni da Verrazzano was sailing for France.

 - In 1609, the Dutch claimed the land for the first time.

-- In 1624, the Dutch established a first permanent settlement in the region.
+- In 1624, the Dutch established the first permanent settlement in the region.

 - The Dutch then bought the island of Manhattan from Native Americans in 1626 and founded the colony named New Amsterdam.

-- In 1664, the English displaced the Dutch and renamed the colony as New York, after the Duke of York (who later became King James II of England).
+- In 1664, the English displaced the Dutch and renamed the colony, New York, after the Duke of York (who later became King James II of England).

-- From 1756-1763, the French and Indian War was fought between British and French for gaining the control of the region.
-In that war the British, it’s colonists and their American Indian allies were at one side and French, it’s colonists and their American Indian allies were at the other side.
+- From 1756-1763, the French and Indian War was fought between the British and French for gaining control of the region.
+In that war, the British, its colonists, and their American Indian allies were on one side and the French, its colonists, and their American Indian allies were on the other side.